pvyParts/allianceauth-toolbox/README.md

 ### View / Access Perms

-`toolbox | eve note | Can view all eve notes` Can View the Pilot Log
+`toolbox | eve note | Can view all eve notes` Can View the Pilot Log with non restricted notes

+`toolbox | eve note | Can View restricted eve notes` Can View the Pilot Log with restricted notes

+`toolbox | eve note | Can View ultra_restricted eve notes` Can View the Pilot Log with ultra restricted notes

 `toolbox | eve note | Can add new eve notes` Can add/edit new/existing items to the Pilot Log

+`toolbox | eve note | Can Add restricted eve notes` Can add/edit new/existing restricted items to the Pilot Log

+`toolbox | eve note | Can Add ultra_restricted eve notes` Can add/edit new/existing ultra restricted items to the Pilot Log

 `toolbox | eve note | Can View the Blacklist` Can View the Blacklist

+`toolbox | eve note | Can add to Blacklist` Can add to the Blacklist

 `toolbox | eve note comment | Can view eve note comments` Can view comments to an entity in the Pilot Log